garethltm/obsibrain/sc900/Microsoft Entra ID Governance.md

 ### Access lifecycle
 - the process of managing access throughout the user's organizational life.
 Users require different levels of access from the point at which they join an organization to when they leave it.
 - With [[Microsoft Entra ID Governance]], IT departments can establish what access rights users should have across various resources and what enforcement checks are necessary
 Organizations can automate the access lifecycle process through technologies such as dynamic groups.
-Dynamic groups enable damins to create attribute-based rules t
+Dynamic groups enable admins to create attribute-based rules to determine membership of groups.
+When any attributes of a user or device change, the system evaluates all dynamic group rules in a directory to see if the change would trigger any users to be added or removed from a group.